nolan-h-hamilton/Consenrich/docs/source/modules.rst

 **Suggested Defaults**

-These are not exhaustive but may provide a reasonable starting point for common use cases.
-See also :ref:`additional-examples` for practical demonstrations.
+These defaults are not encompassing but provide a reasonable starting point for common use cases.

+There's `no free lunch <https://doi.org/10.1109/4235.585893>`_, and users with specific preferences can consider adjusting the parameters discussed above.
+Fortunately, the matching algorithm runs quickly, and it is convenient to test multiple configurations and compare results when tuning for a particular use-case.

 - Narrow peak calls:

 .. code-block:: yaml

   matchingParams.templateNames: [haar, db2]
-  matchingParams.cascadeLevels: [2]
-  matchingParams.alpha: 0.05
   matchingParams.minMatchLengthBP: 250
   matchingParams.mergeGapBP: 50
+  matchingParams.alpha: 0.05

 - Broad peak calls:

 .. code-block:: yaml

   matchingParams.templateNames: [sym4]
-  matchingParams.cascadeLevels: [2]
+  matchingParams.minMatchLengthBP: 500
+  matchingParams.mergeGapBP: 250
   matchingParams.alpha: 0.01
-  matchingParams.minMatchLengthBP: 500
-  matchingParams.mergeGapBP: 125